WHO WE ARE

 This program assesses work strengths, abilities, preferences, and limitations through a comprehensive evaluation process which includes a vocational interview, vocational testing, work samples, and behavioral observations.
 The evaluation will include an assessment of cognitive functioning, academic achievement, vocational aptitudes, interest and work values, and work personality.
 We also provide transferable skills analysis, accommodation and adaptive technology recommendations, insight and brief vocational counseling, and individualized career exploration.

-Additional services are also available in the Vocational Evaluation Program if needed.
 Psychological evaluation is available upon referral and is provided to assess an individual’s intelligence through the use of the WAIS-IV and includes diagnostic determinations of learning and other mental disorders to assist with educational and vocational planning.
-Diagnosis is provided in accordance to the DSM-5.
+Diagnosis is provided in accordance with the DSM-5.
 Specific recommendations for accommodations as well as recommendations for any needed ancillary services are included in the psychological assessment.
-A functional capacity evaluation (FCE) is also available upon referral.
-The FCE is completed by a Matheson trained evaluator using the Matheson Functional Capacity Evaluation system.
-The FCE can usually be completed in one day and the resultant report can provide valuable information about the client’s physical functional capacities.